Women in 1940s Spain: Education

-The Women's Section of the Falanage offered classes for women.
+The Women's Section of the Falange (Sección Femenina) offered classes for women.
 Their focus was on discrediting feminist discourse from the Second Republic and supporting the state in defining the role of women as wives and mothers.
-Out of a realization that not all women would marry, Sección Feminina also offered women classes designed to prepare them to immigrate to a new country.
+Out of the realization that not all women would marry, Sección Feminina also offered women classes designed to prepare them to immigrate to a new country.

 In Jaén, almost all of the vocational educational opportunities for women were organized by Sección Feminina.
-Cources were in embroidery, cooking, domestic economy, childcare, and manual jobs.
+Courses were in embroidery, cooking, domestic economy, childcare, and manual jobs.
 Advertisements for these courses said they were about "equipping future housewives with minimal knowledge to be tomorrow good wives, good mothers and ultimately good Spaniards."

 During the 1940s, there was a paper shortage, which resulted in a major drop in the number of available printed publications.
 This impacted literacy rates.

 The Elementary Education Act of 1945 was created specifically for the purpose of furthering gender roles by indoctrinating children in these roles at a young age.
 Girls were taught at this age that their role was to become perfect housewives, that one of their most important roles was to always remain faithful to their husbands, and that they should always delegate to and defer to men.
-Girls were taught that their future careers were to be middleclass housewives.
+Girls were taught that they were to be housewives.
 Any other career option would be dishonorable to her family.

-While musical education for boys was largely just learning of patriotic songs in the 1940s, girls in secondary education had music theory classes, learned popular songs and received an extensive music education.
-Patriotic songs were sometimes neglected but never mocked as part of this women's music education.
+While musical education for boys was largely just learning of patriotic songs in the 1940s, girls in secondary education had music theory classes, learned popular songs and received extensive musical education.
+Patriotic songs were sometimes neglected but were given the same general importance.
 Textbooks of this period wrote women out of history, except where they reinforced women's roles as mothers.

 During the Franco period, there were two jobs open to women that necessitated a university education.
 They were nursing, teaching and childcare.
-Legal and diplomatic careers barred women access to them by law, and consequently there were no university programs to support women in these areas in the 1940s and 1950s.
-Consequently, the most popular degrees were in Pharmacy, Philosophy and Letters, Education Sciences, Philology, Geography and History.
-The least popular subjects for girls in the 1940s and 1950s were Chemistry, Law, Medicine, and Veterinary Science.
+Women were barred from legal and diplomatic careers by law, so there were no university programs open to women in this period.
+The most popular degrees were in Pharmacy, Philosophy and Letters, Education Sciences, Philology, Geography, and History.
+The least popular subjects for girls in this period were Chemistry, Law, Medicine, and Veterinary Science.